 4. Go to a Sports Complex

 Do most of your employees enjoy sports?
 Head to a sports complex for a few hours.
 Choose one that’s outdoors if the weather is nice enough and you want to play mini-golf, or an indoor facility if you’re going to hit a few balls.
+Here you can find golf tee times in Orange County.

 Many indoor sports centers have stationary or retractable batting cages to accommodate players of all different shapes and sizes.
 Some also have indoor soccer fields, tennis courts and basketball courts so you can go head-to-head in a game or two.
 If your team is large, consider renting out the entire facility so everyone feels comfortable participating, and you don’t have to wait to use the equipment.